gabeklein/expressive-mvc/README.md

 <br/>
 <h2 id="concept-parent-model">Parent Controller</h2>

-While separating concerns, there will be times designing a Model to serve another makes sense, and a reference to that parent may be desirable.
-For this we have the `parent` modifier.
+While separating concerns, there will be times designing a Model expressly to help another makes sense, and a reference to that parent is desirable.
+For this we have the `parent` instruction.

 ### `parent(Type, required?)`